sjentsch/lsjDocs/Other/StatTheory.rst

    discriminated between these two possibilities.
 Therefore, both of these possibilities remain equally plausible and I see no logical reason to prefer one over the other.
-So yes, while I agree with you that Wellesley’s run of 9 wins in a row is remarkable, I can not think of a good reason to think he will win the 10th hill.
+So yes, while I agree with you that Wellesley’s run of nine wins in a row is remarkable, I can not think of a good reason to think he will win the 10th hill.
 No bet.
 I see your point, but I am still willing to chance it.
 I’m betting on Wellesley.